 The roots of vegetarianism in India can be traced to religions such as Buddhism, Jainism and Hinduism.
 Many consider “Indian cuisine… to be the cradle of vegetarian culinary art”.
-Gujeratis, who are mostly vegetarian, have perfected the art of vegetarian cooking.
+Gujaratis, who are mostly vegetarian, have perfected the art of vegetarian cooking.
 Using the simplest ingredients, they transform the most basic dishes into mouthwatering delicacies.
-Typically, a Gujerati meal begins with cumin-spiked buttermilk, followed by hot fluffy roti (unleavened bread), accompanied by a variety of lentils, vegetables, curds and pickles.
+Typically, a Gujarati meal begins with cumin-spiked buttermilk, followed by hot fluffy roti (unleavened bread) accompanied by a variety of lentils, vegetables, curds and pickles.

-The South Indians also offer an astonishing variety of vegetarian dishes.
+South Indians also offer an astonishing variety of vegetarian dishes.
 Both Karnataka and Tamil Nadu have a “strong vegetarian bent to their cuisine”.
-In Kerala, during an ancient harvest festival called the Onam festival, as many as 24 vegetarian dishes are served at just one sitting.
+In Kerala, during an ancient harvest festival known as Onam, as many as 24 vegetarian dishes are served in just one sitting.
 Indian cooks take great pride in creating exciting vegetarian dishes out of exotic greens like snake gourd, ridge gourd and the pod-like drumstick or murungaltai in Tamil, as well as more prosaic leafy vegetables, lentils, dried beans of all kinds, and unripened jackfruit and plantains.

 Indian Vegetarian Restaurants

-Multicultural Singapore is a paradise for food.
+Multicultural Singapore is a food paradise.
 Among the many local cuisines available here, Indian food is one of the favourites.
-The early Tamil immigrants opened their first Indian vegetarian eatery, Ananda Bhavan Vegetarian Restaurant, in 1924 along Selegie Road to satiate the appetites of homesick Indians.
+Early Tamil immigrants opened their first Indian vegetarian eatery, Ananda Bhavan Vegetarian Restaurant, in 1924 along Selegie Road to satiate the appetites of homesick Indians.
 Known as the “most authentic old world restaurant”, the original Selegie Road outlet has since closed but there are five branches, the largest of which is located along Serangoon Road.
-Its signature dishes cover a wide range of traditional dishes such as thosai, idli, chapati (bread made from whole wheat flour) and puri (deep fried bread).
+Its signature dishes cover a wide range of traditional dishes such as thosai, idli, chapati (bread made from whole wheat flour) and puri (deep-fried bread).

 Komala Vilas, another vegetarian restaurant, opened in 1934, and has been proclaimed by some as the most popular vegetarian restaurant in Singapore.
-The restaurant owner, Mr Gunasekaran, says the reason why Komala Vilas has remained popular is because it has successfully retained its traditional flavours all these years without any compromise.
-His late father Mr Rajoo, whose hometown is in Thanjaur (renowned for its good food) in Tamil Nadu, South India, was the founder of Komala Vilas.
+The restaurant owner, Mr Gunasekaran, attributed the continued popularity of Komala Vilas to the successful retention of its traditional flavours all these years without any compromise.
+His late father, Mr Rajoo, whose hometown is in Thanjavur, which is renowned for its good food, in South India’s Tamil Nadu, was the founder of Komala Vilas.
 “Komala” was the name of his boss’s wife and “vilas” means home.
 So Komala Vilas means a home for good Indian vegetarian food.

-Komala Vilas’ speciality is the masala thosai; so popular that even non-Indians love it.
-It is a crisp, savoury, thin pancake eaten with potatoes spiced with masala.
+The speciality at Komala Vilas is the masala thosai, which is so popular that even non-Indians love it.
+This is a crisp, savoury and thin pancake eaten with potatoes spiced with masala.
 Other accompaniments include sambhar (lentil curry) and coconut chutney.
 The restaurant hardly advertises and it has been through word of mouth that Komala Vilas has expanded to three locations and is now a household name in Singapore.

-The interior and exterior of Komala Vilas in 1986.
-The restaurant has since been renovated and has five branches.
-Courtesy of ISEAS Library, Institute of Southeast Asian Studies, Singapore and Sharon Siddiique.
+The interior and exterior of Komala Vilas, 1986.
+The restaurant has since been renovated and today boasts five branches.
+Courtesy of ISEAS Library, Institute of Southeast Asian Studies, Singapore and Sharon Siddique.

 Singaporean Indian Fare

 Some of the most renowned Indian restaurants in Singapore are Samy’s Curry, which opened in the 1950s, Muthu’s Curry in 1969 and Banana Leaf Apolo in 1974.
-These three restaurants are known in particular for their mouthwatering and eye-poppingly hot fish head curry.
+These three restaurants are particularly known for their mouthwatering and eye-poppingly hot fish head curry.
 Few people are aware that fish head curry is actually a Singaporean concoction.
 Eating the fish head is not something common among ethnic Indians, as only those who could not afford to buy the whole fish would eat the head.
-On the other hand, the Chinese had long ago discovered the delectable sweetness of the flesh from the head and cheeks of a fish; the Teochews for instance eat steamed fish head with ginger and pickled vegetables.
+On the other hand, the Chinese had long ago discovered the delectable sweetness of the flesh from the head and cheeks of a fish.
+The Teochews, for instance, eat steamed fish head with ginger and pickled vegetables.
 Enterprising Indian restaurateurs must have noticed this peculiar habit and decided to experiment cooking fish head with curry spices instead, leading to the birth of this fusion dish.
 No one could have imagined its popularity.

 The genesis of fish head curry can be traced to an Indian migrant, Mr M.J.
 Gomez, who originally came from Kerala.
 He “began humbly with an eating shop in Mt Sophia which was, back in 1952, a relatively quiet little suburban backwater behind the Cathay cinema.
 The most famous dish, prepared by Gomez, was fish head curry, a culinary delight reputedly unknown in Singapore before his arrival”.
 Mr Gomez used the huge heads of ikan merah and grouper in a piping hot and spicy curry dish complemented by chunks of eggplant and lady’s fingers, and flavoured with onions, garlic, ginger, turmeric, chilli and curry leaves.
 Fish head aficionados know that the tastiest part of the fish head are the fleshy pockets at the side of the head, where the meat is the sweetest and most textured.

-Nasi briyani is another favourite Indian dish in Singapore.
+Nasi briyani is another beloved Indian dish in Singapore.
 Islamic Restaurant along North Bridge Road is one of the oldest culinary institutions in Singapore, started by the late Mr M. Abdul Rahman in 1921.
-Prior to the opening of his restaurant, he had been the “head chef for the Alsagoffs” serving the renowned briyani to foreign guests of this prominent Arab family in Singapore.
+Prior to the opening of his restaurant, he had been the “head chef for the Alsagoffs”, serving the renowned briyani to foreign guests of this prominent Arab family in Singapore.
 This dish eventually became the signature dish for Islamic Restaurant.
-Patronised by many of Singapore’s leaders such as former presidents Yusoff Ishak and S.R.
-Nathan, Islamic Restaurant is still a favourite haunt of foreign politicians like Malaysia’s Prime Minister Najib Razak.
+Patronised by many of Singapore’s leaders such as former presidents Yusof Ishak and S.R.
+Nathan, Islamic Restaurant is still a favourite haunt of foreign politicians like former Malaysian Prime Minister Najib Razak.

-Another example of a hybrid Indian dish is mee goreng, which is yellow wheat noodles fried with chillies, potato cubes, bean sprouts, tomato ketchup and spices.
-It may have been adapted from Chinese fried noodles, char kway teow, to suit the Indian palate.
-The Tamil-Muslim Chulia community originally from Madras (present-day Chennai) popularised the dish, and this is why it is associated with the Indian-Muslim community in Singapore.
+Another example of a hybrid Indian dish is mee goreng – yellow wheat noodles fried with chillies, potato cubes, bean sprouts, tomato ketchup and spices.
+It may have been adapted from the Chinese fried noodle dish, char kway teow, to suit the Indian palate.
+The Tamil-Muslim Chulia community originally from Madras (present-day Chennai) popularised the dish, and this is why it is associated with the Indian Muslim community in Singapore.

-Indian rojak is another “fusion” food unique to Singapore (in Malaysia it is referred to as pasembor).
-Apparently, the Tamil-Muslims who came from Thakkali in Tamil Nadu were inspired by mee siam gravy and decided to adapt it by using mashed sweet potatoes as a thickener.
+Indian rojak is another fusion dish unique to Singapore (in Malaysia it is referred to as pasembor).
+Apparently, the Tamil Muslims who came from Thakkalai in Tamil Nadu were inspired by mee siam gravy and decided to adapt it by using mashed sweet potatoes as a thickener.
 This spicy and sweet gravy is served as a dipping sauce for deep-fried chunks of tofu, potatoes, tempeh, hard-boiled eggs and flour fritters.

-Sup kambing, or mutton soup, is another Indian-Muslim fusion dish that takes its cue from Chinese cuisine.
+Sup kambing, or mutton soup, is another Indian Muslim fusion dish that took its cue from Chinese cuisine.
 Soup is almost never served in Indian households, but in this hybrid dish, chunks of mutton is slow-cooked in a robust, peppery soup and served with cubes of crusty French loaf.